 While the focal point hypothesis suggests that players converge to a match, it does not specify the price at which they match.
-In the first round of our experiments (Figure 3), almost 50% of all prices were 20, and less than 10% were in the ε -equilibrium range of [15,17].
+In the first round of our experiments, almost 50 percent of all prices were 20, and less than 10 percent were in the ε -equilibrium range of [15, 17].
 In the final rounds of our experiments, play in the four supermodular or near-supermodular treatments converges strongly to this range, suggesting more than simple matching.

-By Equation (4), player 1's best response is always to match regardless of p_2 .
+By equation (4), player 1's best response is always to match regardless of p_2 .
 By the General Incentive Hypothesis, we expect more matching behavior by player 1 as α increases.
-However, by Equation (5), matching is a best response for player 2 only in equilibrium.
-Therefore, player 2 data can help us separate the best-response and matching hypotheses.
+By equation (5), however, matching is a best response for player 2 only in equilibrium.
+Therefore, data for player 2 can help us separate the best-response and matching hypotheses.

 We first investigate which model better explains our experimental data.
-We operationalize the the best response hypothesis by the stochastic fictitious play model of Section 6 and the matching hypothesis with a stochastic matching model.23 In both models, the predicted player 1 price is specified by Equation (6).
-In the matching model, player 2 plays this price with probability $1 - \epsilon$, and one of the other 40 prices with probability $\epsilon/40$.
+We operationalize the best response hypothesis by the stochastic fictitious play model of Section V and the matching hypothesis with a stochastic matching model.23 In both models, the predicted player 1 price is specified by equation (6).
+In the matching model, player 2 plays this price with probability $1 - \varepsilon$, and one of the other 40 prices with probability $\varepsilon/40$.
 We estimate ε using the first two sessions of each treatment.24 We then compare the performance of the matching model with the sFP model using the hold-out sample.
 Using the Wilcoxon signed-rank tests to compare the MSD scores in the hold-out sample, we conclude that sFP explains player 2's behavior significantly better than the matching model (p-value = 0.006).
 We conclude that best response to a predicted price explains behavior significantly better than the matching model.